 After we got our investment, we hired two full-time employees (one of them from the university I was teaching at).
 Maybe it does not seem to be a big difference, but managing a five-people company is totally different from managing a three-people company.
 There were three main things:

-- Lack of information/miscommunication: If there are more and more people than it will be more and more often that for a subset of those people certain issues are crystal clear but it's not for others.
+- Lack of information/miscommunication: If there are more and more people then it will be more and more often that for a subset of those people certain issues are crystal clear but not for others.
 It leads to situations when people think that the others are stupid.
 It's definitely something to avoid.

 We needed a formalized system, which solves those problems.